Search for boosted dark matter with high-Z material in underground experiments: Boosted dark matter scattering into excited dark matter

 where the first term accounts for the atomic form factor due to electron screening, and the second one for the nuclear elastic form factor.
 According to the simple parameterization in \cite{FF_1}, $a=111.7 Z^{-1/3}/m_e$, and $d=0.164 A^{-2/3}$ GeV$^2$ with $A$ being the target atomic mass number.
 There is also an inelastic scattering part whose contribution is small and can be neglected at low momentum transfer, since we are focusing on the enhanced coherent scattering.
 The upper and lower bounds for $t$ read

-where $s = 2m_T E_2 + m_T^2 + m_2^2$ is the CM energy of the initial $\phi_2+T$ system, and $\lambda = \left(2m_T E_2 - m_1^2 + m_2^2 \right)^2 - 4m_1^2 m_T^2$.
+where $s = 2m_N E_2 + m_N^2 + m_2^2$ is the CM energy of the initial $\psi_2+N$ system, and $\lambda = \left(2m_N E_2 - m_1^2 + m_2^2 \right)^2 - 4m_1^2 m_N^2$.
 The cross section decreases rapidly as $t$ increases, as Eq. \ref{equ:xs} indicates, but it is the range of low $t$ values that gives the most important contributions.
-The differential cross section for a particular set of parameter values is shown in Fig. \ref{fig:xs}, where $E_2$ is 10 keV above the threshold energy introduced below.
 The total scattering cross section can be obtained by integrating Eq. \ref{equ:xs} over the range of $t$ determined by Eq. \ref{equ:bound_of_t}.

-For the scattering process to happen, the minimum threshold energy required for the incoming $\phi_2$ is
+For the scattering process to happen, the minimum threshold energy required for the incoming $\psi_2$ is

 from which it is evident that, different from the usual elastic scattering process where lighter nucleus mass is favored for larger nuclear recoil energy (as in the contact interaction models), in the case of excited DM, there is a threshold energy that decreases with larger nucleus mass.
 As a result, high-$Z$ materials are more effective to detect this type of DM scattering than low-$Z$ ones.
-In Fig. \ref{fig:threshold}, the probability distribution of incoming $\phi_2$'s energy according to Eq. \ref{equ:dE_BDM}, and the scattering energy thresholds for lead (Pb) and Oxygen (O) target atoms according to Eq. \ref{equ:E2min}, are shown for $m_A=m_1=50$ MeV and $m_2=10$ MeV.
+In Fig. \ref{fig:threshold}, the probability distribution of incoming $\psi_2$'s energy according to Eq. \ref{equ:dE_BDM}, and the scattering energy thresholds for lead (Pb) and Oxygen (O) target atoms according to Eq. \ref{equ:E2min}, are shown for $m_A=m_1=50$ MeV and $m_2=10$ MeV.
 The Oxygen is the main target atom of the purified water at Super-K (the contribution from hydrogen atoms can be neglected).
 It is evident that in the case of $m_A\lesssim m_1$, due to the higher threshold, the available BDM flux above it is severely suppressed.